kingmob23/PyPica/README.md

 # PyPica - Command-line Image Processor

-PyPica is a simple command-line image processing tool that supports various operations.
+PyPica is a command-line image processing tool that supports various operations.
 It's designed with simplicity and ease of use in mind, providing a variety of essential image processing functions through an intuitive command-line interface.

 ## Features